LinuxFan2718/buy-the-dip/README.md

 You should see the bot start.
 Currently it loops forever, and prints out the block number and current Uniswap price for DAI/ETH trades.

+### Alternatively use VSCode

+Load this directory into VSCode and index.js in a VSCode tab.
+Then you can run the bot using the "Run" menu or pressing F5.

 Exit by sending SIGINT (pressing Control C).